 - Requirements from the Applicants

-- hold a Bachelor’s degree in Meteorology, environmental science or any other climate change related field from a recognized University
+- hold Bachelors of Science degree in climate change related field, earth science, and engineering from a recognized University

 - have good computing skills

 - be working in any institution of the IGAD Member States preferably in ministries responsible for climate change and provide evidence that he will work in his/her own country for at least two (2) years upon completion of the study

 - be willing to study in a University outside their home country with a modest stipend

 - undertake a research project in the area of climate change adaptation and mitigation